magicgup/eddie-vim/README.md

+Fork from eddie-vim, with some modifications of mine for better CPP experience.
+1. the delimitMate plugin auto insert the closing parenthesis, which is good.
+But when editing CPP/C/JAVA files, the auto inserted closing '}' is not going like what we want.
+So I just unregister the '{}' from the matching pairs in the delimitMate's options.

+2. fix some error when start vim with the vimrc file.

 My personal Vim configurations and some plugins which I used in my daily job.

 I put Vim related settings in `plugin/settings/Settings.vim`, and isolate other plugins' settings in `plugin/settings` directory.